 You got me at the pug

-I’m glad it resonated with you. :)
+Awesome.
+I’m glad this resonated so much with fellow introverts. :)